hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/azure.md

 ### Component Interaction

-The Load Balancer routes all traffic to the active *Terraform Enterprise* instance, which handles all requests to the *Terraform Enterprise* application.
+The Load Balancer routes all traffic to the active Terraform Enterprise instance, which handles all requests to the Terraform Enterprise application.

-The *Terraform Enterprise* application is connected to the PostgreSQL database via the Azure provided database server name endpoint.
+The Terraform Enterprise application is connected to the PostgreSQL database via the Azure provided database server name endpoint.
 All database requests are routed to the highly available infrastructure supporting Azure Database for PostgreSQL.

-The *Terraform Enterprise* application is connected to object storage via the Azure Blob Storage endpoint for the defined container.
+The Terraform Enterprise application is connected to object storage via the Azure Blob Storage endpoint for the defined container.
 All object storage requests are routed to the highly available infrastructure supporting Azure Storage.

 ### Monitoring

-There is not currently a full monitoring guide for *Terraform Enterprise*.
+There is not currently a full monitoring guide for Terraform Enterprise.
 The following pages include information relevant to monitoring:

 - [Logging](../../admin/logging.html)
 - [Diagnostics](../../support/index.html)